April 7, 2023

 It is also important to include any certifications that were achieved, such as mixology or wine service certification.
 Depending on the type of bartending position desired, other related skills, such as customer service, cash handling, and beverage knowledge should also be included.

-In addition, any additional relevant skills, such as ability to work in a fast-paced environment, multitasking skills, knowledge of local and craft beers and spirits, or experience with POS systems should be noted.
+In addition, any additional relevant skills, such as ability to work in a fast-paced environment, multitasking skills, knowledge of local and craft beers and spirits (see: craft beer distributors), or experience with POS systems should be noted.

 Finally, any relevant awards or recognition for outstanding service should also be included, as this can give potential employers an indication of the employee's work ethic.